taylorplewe/asteroids86/notes/codepatterns.md

   You may think this is wasteful and could be omitted if you're careful, but I cannot express to you how many headaches and impossible-to-track-down bugs this saves.
 It just makes everything safer and more contained.
   - The order in which the registers should be pushed is:
-    - stack registers, if the procedure also uses a stack frame
     - `rbx`
     - `rcx`
     - `rdx`
     - `rsi`
     - `rdi`
     - `r8`-`r15`
+    - stack registers, if the procedure also uses a stack frame (pushing other stuff after this point would mess up the stack frame indexes)
   - Example:
 	```
 	fire_create proc